 32.898N 106 13.971W

-This is probably the finest exposure of this formation south of
+This is not only the finest exposure of this formation south of

-the Jemez.
-The reasons why the formation is so well preserved here
+Jemez.
+The reasons why the formation is so well preserved here are

-are unclear, but may be related to its location along the La
+unclear, but may be related to its location along the La Bajada

-Bajada Fault, which is unusual for the area in that the downthrown
+Fault, which is unusual for the area in that the downthrown side

 The Ritito Formation is intruded by the Cerrito de la Ventana